lcapo/developer-documentation-hotel/DSF/CurrencyList.rst

 Remarks
 -------

 This petition is still in a working progress.
-There are no integration that have this petition implemented.
+There are no integration that have this petition implemented, but they will be added, provided that the supplier returns said information.

 |